USE OF YOUR INFORMATION

 WHAT WE WILL DO WHEN YOU APPLY

-During the recruitment and employment process, we will need to collect certain details from you for the purpose of entering into an employment agreement with you; administering any agreement with you; and in order to undertake checks for the purposes of preventing fraud, money laundering, to verify your identity; to assess your creditworthiness; and if you access our website we collect information about your browsing experience, for the purposes of understanding and improving our website, staff experience and our products and services.
+During the recruitment and employment process, we will need to collect certain details from you for the purpose of entering into an employment agreement with you; administering any agreement with you; in order to undertake checks for the purposes of preventing fraud, money laundering, to verify your identity; to assess your creditworthiness; and if you access our website we collect information about your browsing experience, for the purposes of understanding and improving our website, staff experience and our products and services.

-WHAT WE SHARE AND PROCESS
+WHAT WE COLLECT AND PROCESS